 The prospect of losing a child is a parent’s worst nightmare.
-Tragically, for the parents and carers of 5,000 babies, children and young people who die in the UK every year, this nightmare becomes a reality.
+Tragically, for the parents and carers of 5,000 babies, children and young people who die in England and Wales every year, this nightmare becomes a reality.
 When the worst happens, parents forced to come to terms with the impact of losing their child must also contend with a number of other issues.
 If the child dies with a long-term disability, they may also have to endure significant short-term financial hardship caused by the immediate loss of their income.

 This could be due to the end of benefits such as carer’s allowance, disability living allowance and child benefit.
 This can often compound the debt legacy which families of children with life-limiting or life-threatening conditions may have incurred as a result of the additional costs of caring for their child over a long period of time.

 Research by Corden et al. shows that families caring for a child with a life-limiting or life-threatening condition face additional financial pressures as they are ‘less likely to be in paid employment than other parents and may face financial hardship associated with lack of opportunity to work’.
 This is because parents may leave their employment, or not join the labour market so that they can care for their child – often 24/7.
 Because the trajectory of their child’s condition is likely to be unstable, it is also difficult to plan time off work to attend medical appointments or to deal with long periods of acute illness.
 Corden et al. found that these factors, as well as difficulties finding appropriate substitute care to allow them to go to work, mean that ‘during the period leading up to a child’s death, both parents may therefore be depending on out-of-work income.’

-The Welsh Government has also scrapped burial charges for children in Wales.
-The news was announced by Welsh Government First Minister Carwyn Jones AM during his speech to the Welsh Labour conference in 2017.
+The Welsh Government also scrapped burial charges for children in Wales.
+The news was announced by the then Welsh Government First Minister Carwyn Jones AM during his speech to the Welsh Labour conference in 2017.
 Both reforms followed a determined, passionate campaign led by Carolyn Harris MP who lost her own young son and found that she was unable to afford to bury him.